 Avantax, Inc. Announces Preliminary Results of Tender Offer

-DALLAS, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Avantax, Inc. AVTA, a leading provider of technology-enabled, tax-focused financial solutions, announced today the preliminary results of its modified "Dutch auction" tender offer for up to $250 million of its common stock at a price per share not less than $27.00 and not more than $31.00, which expired at 12:00 midnight, New York City time, at the end of the day on February 24, 2023.
+/EIN News/ -- DALLAS, Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Avantax, Inc. (NASDAQ: AVTA), a leading provider of technology-enabled, tax-focused financial solutions, announced today the preliminary results of its modified “Dutch auction” tender offer for up to $250 million of its common stock at a price per share not less than $27.00 and not more than $31.00, which expired at 12:00 midnight, New York City time, at the end of the day on February 24, 2023.

 In accordance with the terms and conditions of the tender offer and based on the preliminary count by the depositary, the Company expects to repurchase a total of 8,333,333 shares of Company common stock through the tender offer at a price of $30.00 per share, for a total cost of $249,999,990, excluding fees and expenses.
 Based on the preliminary count by the depositary for the tender offer, a total of 8,876,199 shares of Company common stock were validly tendered and not validly withdrawn at or below the price of $30.00 per share, including 4,741,023 shares that were tendered through notice of guaranteed delivery.
 Because the tender offer was oversubscribed, the Company expects to purchase approximately 93.9% of the shares of stockholders who submitted auction tenders at a price of $30.00 or less per share and purchase price tenders (other than “odd lot” holders, whose shares will be purchased on a priority basis).